geniegeist/dixit/README.md

 # Welcome to Dixit

-This is an online game variant of Unstable Unicorns.
+This is an online game variant of Dixit.
 All you need is a browser and some friends to play with you.

 ![](https://i.imgur.com/L1Qmjqb.png)